- Current Governing Board

 - Qualifications for all NAEYC Board candidates

-- 2013 to 2014 Election Timeline (slate constructed in 2013)
+- 2015 to 2016 Election Timeline (slate constructed in 2015)

-2015: President-Elect, 3 Governing Board members At Large
+2016–7: President-Elect, Treasurer, 3 Governing Board members At Large

-2017: President-Elect, Treasurer, 3 Governing Board members At Large
+2018–9: President-Elect, 3 Governing Board members At Large

+A Nominating Panel is appointed annually to identify potential candidates for the following year's election.
+The Panel recommends a slate of qualified candidates for approval by the Governing Board and election by the membership.
 The Nominating Panel selects candidates for their ability to consider objectively the variety of perspectives, challenges, and choices inherent in the decisions affecting the Association's future.
 In addition to their leadership knowledge, skills, and abilities, candidates are also selected to ensure that the Board as a whole reflects the Association's commitment to diversity and inclusion.

+The Nominating Panel seeks potential candidates who demonstrate strong leadership, commitment, and contributions to promoting high-quality early learning for all young children and advancing a diverse, dynamic early childhood profession.
 Candidates need broad knowledge and awareness of issues facing the early childhood field and the ability to conceptualize appropriate roles for the Association.
-Candidates must uphold NAEYC's mission, goals, priorities, and Code of Ethical Conduct.
+Candidates must uphold NAEYC's mission, goals, core values and beliefs, and strategic direction.

 Finally, applicants must be a current member of NAEYC.
 Any individual who has been employed by or had a full- or part-time contract with NAEYC or any of its Affiliates within the past 3 years (excluding honoraria) is not eligible for consideration.

-Specific qualifications for Officers
+Specific qualifications for particular positions

 In addition to the qualifications above, officers must meet specific qualifications related to the responsibilities for their position.
 The responsibilities and associated qualifications are outlined here.

-- January 2013: Applications and deadline information posted for submission by NAEYC members interested in being considered for Board service.
+- January 2015: Applications and deadline information posted for submission by NAEYC members interested in being considered for Board service.

-Late summer/Early fall 2013: Group Interviews are held at NAEYC Headquarters in Washington, D.C.
+- September 18-19, 2015: Group Interviews are held at NAEYC Headquarters in Washington, D.C.

-January 2014: Links to a secure election site are e-mailed to all current members as of 12/1/2012 and mailed to those who requested paper ballots.
+- January 2016: Links to a secure election site are e-mailed to all current members as of 12/1/2015 and mailed to those who requested paper ballots.

-March 1, 2014: Deadline for postmark on mailed ballots and end of electronic voting period.
+- March 1, 2016: Deadline for postmark on mailed ballots and end of electronic voting period.

-Spring 2014: Newly elected Board members attend the spring Board meetings and meet with Headquarters staff as part of the Board orientation.
+- Spring 2016: Newly elected Board members attend the spring Board meetings and meet with Headquarters staff as part of the Board orientation.

-June 1, 2014: Newly elected Board members assume office for four years.
+June 1, 2016: Newly elected Board members assume office for four years.